rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 - BPPs provide performance metrics and final incentive calculations after DF event completion
 - The example below demonstrates the settlement response structure
-- This API call is required only when BPPs need to provide settlement information
+- This API call is required for core DF functionality when BPPs need to provide settlement information
-- BPPs that do not implement performance-based settlements MAY omit this API
+- BAPs MUST implement this API

 ```json
 {